 Prior to submitting his PhD, Lee worked on a research project exploring he development of the Credit Union movement in Wales, linking an interest in asset-based welfare with his interest in community, poverty and alternative forms of welfare provision.
 He has also spent time working in the Welsh Assembly Government and in Community Development work.

 His future research plans are to build on the foundations of his PhD and previous research, in order to further investigate alternative forms of welfare provision (both in the UK and internationally); to further refine the theoretical framework developed in the PhD; and continue to explore the practices, outcomes and implications of different community currency systems.
+His first book, Trading Time: can exchange lead to social change? starts to explore these themes by illustrating the application of a social theory of time lens to the analysis of policy and highlighting future research directions.

 Lee is on Twitter @AcademicLee